jekyll/jekyll/site/_docs/installation.md

 - [Ruby](https://www.ruby-lang.org/en/downloads/) (including development
   headers, v1.9.3 or above for Jekyll 2 and v2 or above for Jekyll 3)
 - [RubyGems](https://rubygems.org/pages/download)
-- Linux, Unix, or Mac OS X
+- Linux, Unix, or macOS
 - [NodeJS](https://nodejs.org/), or another JavaScript runtime (Jekyll 2 and
 earlier, for CoffeeScript support).
 - [Python 2.7](https://www.python.org/downloads/) (for Jekyll 2 and earlier)